-THE ORIGINAL NOTES
+THE MARCH 2019 NOTES

-On March 1, 2019, we entered into an indenture (as amended or supplemented from time to time, the "Indenture" and issued an aggregate principal amount of US\$300,000,000 on the same date.
-As of the date of this offering memorandum, a total of US\$300,000,000 principal amount of the Original Notes is outstanding.
+On March 1, 2019, we entered into an indenture (as amended or supplemented from time to time, the "March 2019 Indenture") and issued an aggregate principal amount of US\$300,000,000 on the same date.
+We further issued additional March 2019 Notes on May 6, 2019 in an aggregate principal amount of US\$200,000,000 which were consolidated and formed a single class with the March 2019 Notes issued on March 1, 2019.
+As of the date of this offering memorandum, a total of US\$500,000,000 principal amount of the March 2019 Notes is outstanding.

-The obligations pursuant to the Original Notes are guaranteed by our existing subsidiaries (the "March 2019 Subsidiary Guarantors") other than those organized under the laws of the PRC and certain other offshore subsidiaries.
-Each of the March 2019 Subsidiary Guarantors, jointly and severally, guarantees the due and punctual payment of the principal of, any premium (if any) and interest on, and all other amounts payable under, the Original Notes.
+The obligations pursuant to the March 2019 Notes are guaranteed by our existing subsidiaries (the "March 2019 Subsidiary Guarantors") other than those organized under the laws of the PRC and certain other offshore subsidiaries.
+Each of the March 2019 Subsidiary Guarantors, jointly and severally, guarantees the due and punctual payment of the principal of, any premium (if any) and interest on, and all other amounts payable under, the March 2019 Notes.

-The Original Notes and the subsidiary guarantees provided by the March 2019 Subsidiary Guarantors are secured by the Shared Collateral.
+The March 2019 Notes and the subsidiary guarantees provided by the March 2019 Subsidiary Guarantors are secured by the Shared Collateral.
 See "-2016 Notes-Collateral".

-The Original Notes bear an interest rate of 10.5% per annum, payable semi-annually in arrears on March 1 and September 1 of each year.
-The maturity date of the Original Notes is March 1, 2022.
+The March 2019 Notes bear an interest rate of 10.5% per annum, payable semi-annually in arrear on March 1 and September 1 of each year.
+The maturity date of the March 2019 Notes is March 1, 2022.

-Subject to certain conditions and exceptions, the Indenture and each of the relevant subsidiary guarantees contain certain covenants, restricting us and each of the relevant restricted subsidiaries from, among other things:
+Subject to certain conditions and exceptions, the March 2019 Indenture and each of the relevant subsidiary guarantees contain certain covenants, restricting us and each of the relevant restricted subsidiaries from, among other things:

-- incurring or guaranteeing additional indebtedness and issuing disqualified or preferred stock; - making investments or other specified restricted payments;

-- issuing or selling capital stock of the related restricted subsidiaries; - guaranteeing indebtedness of the related restricted subsidiaries; - selling assets; - creating liens; - entering into sale and leaseback transactions; - entering into agreements that restrict the related restricted subsidiaries' ability to pay dividends, transfer assets or make intercompany loans; - entering into transactions with shareholders or affiliates; and - effecting a consolidation or merger.
+- incurring or guaranteeing additional indebtedness and issuing disqualified or preferred stock; - making investments or other specified restricted payments; - issuing or selling capital stock of the related restricted subsidiaries; - guaranteeing indebtedness of the related restricted subsidiaries; - selling assets; - creating liens; - entering into sale and leaseback transactions; - entering into agreements that restrict the related restricted subsidiaries' ability to pay dividends, transfer assets or make intercompany loans; - entering into transactions with shareholders or affiliates; and - effecting a consolidation or merger.

-The Indenture contains certain customary events of default, including default in the payment of principal of (or any premium on) the Original Notes when such payments become due, default in payment of interest which continues for 30 days and other events of default.
-If an event of default occurs and is continuing, the trustee under the Indenture or the holders of at least 25% of the outstanding Original Notes may declare the principal of the Original Notes plus a premium and any accrued and unpaid interest to be immediately due and payable.
+The March 2019 Indenture contains certain customary events of default, including default in the payment of principal of (or any premium on) the March 2019 Notes when such payments become due, default in payment of interest which continues for 30 days and other events of default.
+If an event of default occurs and is continuing, the trustee under the March 2019 Indenture or the holders of at least 25% of the outstanding March 2019 Notes may declare the principal of the March 2019 Notes plus a premium and any accrued and unpaid interest to be immediately due and payable.

-Upon the occurrence of certain events of change of control and a rating decline, we are required to make an offer to repurchase all outstanding Original Notes at a purchase price equal to 101% of their principal amount plus any accrued and unpaid interest.
+Upon the occurrence of certain events of change of control and a rating decline, we are required to make an offer to repurchase all outstanding March 2019 Notes at a purchase price equal to 101% of their principal amount plus any accrued and unpaid interest.

-APRIL 2019 NOTES
+THE APRIL 2019 NOTES

-On April 25, 2019, we entered into an indenture (as amended or supplemented from time to time, the "April 2019 Indenture" and issued an aggregate principal amount of US\$200,000,000 on April 25, 2019.
-The April 2019 Notes are unsecured.
-As of the date of this offering memorandum, a total of US\$200,000,000 principal amount of the April 2019 Notes is outstanding.
+On April 25, 2019, we entered into an indenture (as amended or supplemented from time to time, the "April 2019 Indenture") and issued an aggregate principal amount of US\$200,000,000 on the same date.
+We further issued additional April 2019 Notes on June 13, 2019 in an aggregate principal amount of US\$235,000,000 which were consolidated and formed a single class with the April 2019 Notes issued on April 25, 2019.
+As of the date of this offering memorandum, a total of US\$435,000,000 principal amount of the April 2019 Notes is outstanding.